honeybeeAPI/documentation/README.md

 #Using API keys in the documentation portal

-You cab use multiple applications, but mostly you will require just one.
+You can use multiple applications, but mostly you will require just one.
 In the case of multiple applications you can switch api-keys from the dropdown at the top of the documentation page.
 Be aware that sandbox users are tied to an application, and therefore to a specific api-key.

 ![API key usage](images/documentation1.png)